dotnsf/twc_api/README.md

 - Deploy this application into the ones of **SDK for Node.js**.

-## Using API
+## Weather Company APIs

 - Weather Alerts

-    - Click **alertsByCountryCoe** button, then it will show top 30 weather alerts in US.
+    - Click **alertsByCountryCoe** button, then it will show top 30 weather alerts in USA.

 - Current Conditions

-    - Click **currentConditions** button, then it will show status for center of map.
+    - Click **currentConditions** button, then it will show weather status for center of map.

+- Historical Data

+    - Click **historicalData** button, then it will show 24-Hour historical weather observations for center of map.

 ## References